akaase/PYTHR-january-2020/README.md

 ## Subdirectories

-When you stage your files from within a subdirectory, you will need to use the `--all` flag instead of `git add .`:
+When you add your changes from within a subdirectory, you will need to use the `--all` flag instead of `git add .`:

 ```bash
 git add --all